Vincent Bloemen

 In Proceedings of the 24th international SPIN symposium on model checking of software (SPIN’17)

-Abstract In the automata theoretic approach to explicit state LTL model checking, the synchronized product of the model and an automaton that represents the negated formula is checked for emptiness.
+In the automata theoretic approach to explicit state LTL model checking, the synchronized product of the model and an automaton that represents the negated formula is checked for emptiness.
 In practice, a (transition-based generalized) Büchi automaton (TGBA) is used for this procedure.This paper investigates whether using a more general form of acceptance, namely transition-based generalized Rabin automata (TGRAs), improves the model checking procedure.
 TGRAs can have significantly fewer states than TGBAs, however the corresponding emptiness checking procedure is more involved.
+With recent advances in probabilistic model checking and LTL to TGRA translators, it is only natural to ask whether checking a TGRA directly is more advantageous in practice.We designed a multi-core TGRA checking algorithm and performed experiments on a subset of the models and formulas from the 2015 Model Checking Contest.
+We observed that our algorithm can be used to replace a TGBA checking algorithm without losing performance.
+In general, we found little to no improvement by checking TGRAs directly.

 Continue reading